ArianYousefi/sldsx/tutorial-SLDSX/tutorial.md

 ![image](accountsAppWithAccIdPic.png)

 # Summary
 Congratulations!
-You just learned how to install the SLDS framework, how to use the Sample components and also learnt how to use both SLDS framework and sample components togeather.
-From this point on, you can create your own SLDS component and use it in your Lightning projects.
+You just learned how to install the SLDS framework, how to use the Sample components and also learned how to use both SLDS framework and sample components togeather.
+From this point on, you can create your own SLDS component for use in your Lightning projects.

 You can also contribute to the open-source project here: [https://github.com/ForceDotComLabs/sldsx](https://github.com/ForceDotComLabs/sldsx)